amills25/fishing-hooks/src/pseudocode.md

         -   show number of items in cart
     -   LOGIN -keith makes this page

-### PRODUCTS PAGE
+### PRODUCTS/CATALOGUE PAGE

 -   Do this with others choosing path 1

 #### Requirements

 1. A user can see all the products listed on the products page.

+    - cards on the catalogue page

+2. A user can modify the number of items in their cart.
+    - a method that adds the count in the navbar

+### PRODUCT PAGE

+-   Do this with others choosing path 1

 2. A user can see a product page when they click on a product (from the products page or from their cart).

-3. A user can modify the number of items in their cart.
+### CART PAGE

+-   Do this with others choosing path 1

 4. When the user clicks "add to cart" on a product(s), add it to the cart (A user should be able to add more than 1 item to their cart at a time)